-Req ID Model Requirement Model Requirement (configure further as needed) Explanation, discussion Name (configure further as needed) 1 : 1.
+Req ID Model Requirement Name Model Requirement (configure further as needed) Explanation, discussion 1 : 1.
 Model Focus and Domain 1.1 System of Interest The model shall identify the focal system of interest.
 1.2 External Domain The model shall represent all the external Domain Actors with which the subject system significantly interacts The Domain Environment is the context in which the modeled System of Interest interacts with the Actors that inhabit that domain.
 This part of the model requirements simply identifies (lists) those external actors, so that interactions with them may later be identified.
 Those interactions will be key parts of the model being specified.
 All external behavior is in the context of those interactions.
 "Interact" means exchange of energy, force, mass flow, or information, resulting in impact on state.
 "Significantly" means with respect to impact on the subject system stakeholder requirements (measures of effectiveness).
 2 2.
-Scope of Model Content 2.1 2. .
-1 Stakeholder Fitness Model 2.1.1 The model shall represent and define all the types and instances of Stakeholders with a significant stake in the System of Interest, across its life cycle.
+Scope of Model Content 2.1 2 1 Stakeholder Fitness Model 2.1.1 Stakeholders The model shall represent and define all the types and instances of Stakeholders with a significant stake in the System of Interest, across its life cycle.
 Models of technical systems very frequently model physics aspects (as in PB Models) or at least the external manifestations of physical behavior (as in DD Models), and both of these cases are about objective physical facts, even if stochastic.
-However, engineered systems are also associated with human or business values, purpose, objectives, fitness for use, or similar (e.g., KPI) considerations. it is 2.1.2 Stakeholder Features For modeled Stakeholder for the system of the "Stakeholder Feature Attributes" that express these.
+However, engineered systems are also associated with human or business values, purpose, objectives, fitness for use, or similar (e.g., KPI) considerations, it is 2.1.2 Stakeholder Features For modeled Stakeholder for the system of interest, the model shall represent and define all the Stakeholder Features of the System of Interest, representing packages of significant stakeholder value or fitness for intended use and life cycle of the System of Interest. the "Stakeholder Feature Attributes" that express these.
 Although an engineered system is designed with these considerations in mind, "fitness for purpose" or "value" are not just about the behavior of the system of interest-they are also about the external world in which the system of interest will operate.
 With this in mind, system models frequently include both descriptions of (1) objective technical behavior as well as (2) a description of fitness space.
 Other terms are sometimes used for these two ideas, but the important point is that both representation of objective technical behavior 2.1.3 Stakeholder Feature Attributes For each identified Stakeholder Feature, the model shall represent and define all the Feature Attributes that parameterize or quantify the degree or type of stakeholder value or fitness. and representation of stakeholder value are essential to engineered systems.
 This includes "trade studies"/ tradeoff analysis, other change impact analyses, failure modes and effects analyses, sensitivity analyses, and other engineering uses apply models of both technical behavior and its value.
-2.1.4 CouplingsFitness For each Measure of Effectiveness (Feature Attribute), the model shall represent the quantitative coupling that determines its values versus those of the Measures of Performance upon which its valuation or fitness depends.
+2.1.4 Parametric CouplingsFitness For each Measure of Effectiveness (Feature Attribute), the model shall represent the quantitative coupling that determines its values versus those of the Measures of Performance upon which its valuation or fitness depends.
 The External Technical Performance Attributes, identified earlier above, and the Fitness or Value Attributes, also identified earlier above, are "coupled" in the sense that there are a quantitative relationships (couplings) between them.
 These "curves" or "surfaces" are how we express variation of utility with respect to technical performance.
 Examples include likelihood of purchase selection versus (coupled to) the technical features of a smart phone, or relative preferences for speed versus cost of an automobile.